Murders of Jennifer Ertman and Elizabeth Peña: Abduction and assault

-Within approximately 40 minutes of Villarreal accepting several bottles of beer from the other gang members and holding his first beer aloft, Ertman and Peña passed the gang.
+Within approximately 40 minutes of Villarreal accepting several bottles of beer from the other gang members, Ertman and Peña passed the gang.
 One member, José Medellín, attempted to grope and pinch one of Peña's breasts; Peña brushed aside Medellín's hand and continued walking.
 In response, Medellín stated: "No, baby!
 Where [are] you going?"
 He then clasped his arm around Peña's neck, threw her to the ground, and dragged her down a gravel decline in the direction of the other gang members as Peña screamed and pleaded for help.
 She was then forced to remove her underwear.
 (Note: Minutes before Peña and Ertman encountered these gang members, two other gang members, twins Frank and Ramon Sandoval, had participated in Villarreal's initiation ceremony.
 Although only one of the brothers had fought Villarreal, both had left the initiation ceremony minutes before both girls were abducted.
 Both had observed Peña and Ertman's abduction, initial assault, and screams for help.
 Neither attempted to prevent the assaults or to inform the police.)

-Ertman could have easily run to escape at this point, but ran to help her friend.
+Ertman could have likely ran to escape at this point, but instead ran to help her friend.
 She was thrown to the ground by gang members Peter Cantu and Derrick Sean O'Brien.

-Five of the gang members proceeded to rape both girls for more than an hour repeatedly.
-Both girls were raped and beaten by all of the gang members with the exception of Medellín's 14-year-old brother, Venancio, on a minimum of four occasions.
+Five of the gang members proceeded to rape both girls repeatedly for more than an hour.
 (Note: Venancio Medellín did rape Ertman on one occasion.)
-According to trial testimony, both Peña and Ertman repeatedly glanced in the direction of one another several times throughout their ordeal in likely gestures of concern and despair.
-Both repeatedly struggled against their abusers, with Peña on at least one occasion attempting to fight off her attackers by repeatedly kicking her legs, and Ertman biting her attackers.
-According to later testimony, on one occasion, Peña glanced in the direction of her younger friend as she was raped by Efrain Pérez and began weeping as she observed Ertman.